 Six Small Changes

-(Proposal #3) The electronic insurance exchanges proposed by the Affordable Care Act were perhaps begun too ambitiously, but it continues to seem like a good idea to reduce administrative costs by direct marketing of insurance plans, direct premium payments, and direct payment of claims to providers.
-When such features are implemented, they should of course be extended to Health Savings Accounts.
+(Proposal #3) The electronic insurance exchanges proposed by the Affordable Care Act have perhaps begun too ambitiously, but it continues to seem like a good idea to reduce administrative costs by direct marketing of insurance plans, direct premium payments, and direct payment of claims to providers.
+When such features are implemented, they should, of course, be extended to Health Savings Accounts.
 As discussed later, small-balance accounts of any sort are an expensive nuisance for banks and investment companies.
 Perhaps freezing withdrawals until the accounts reach $10,000 would accomplish this, as would the issuance of discounted bonds in lieu of opening accounts until they reach a minimum size.
 Brokerage houses which issue super-low-cost index funds might consider issuing single-purpose bonds to buy them on a sort of "lay-away plan".
 The whole issue of reducing administrative costs might need to be deferred until interest rates return to normal levels, and the transition from teller windows to electronic banking is more complete.

 (Proposal #4) Because of societal conflict over who is responsible for obstetrical costs, the father, mother or child, there is some uncertainty in health insurance about the same matters.
-However, if obstetrics and child care costs could be clarified as joint investments by the parents and the child, it might clear the way for Health Savings Accounts to add an additional 26 years to the duration of internal compounding for HSA reserves of all three persons.
+However, if obstetrics and childcare costs could be clarified as joint investments by the parents and the child, it might clear the way for Health Savings Accounts to add an additional 26 years to the duration of internal compounding for HSA reserves of all three persons.
 More professional legal consultation might be advisable, but the intent is to make a change of ownership cast a long but inexpensive benefit through distant enhancement of HSA value for whoever eventually uses it.
 The child will usually outlive the parents, eventually narrowing the scope of the adjustment.
 This change alone might make small single-premium gifts at birth more attractive to people who had never before considered them.
-With additional 26 years to compound, discounted lifetime health costs at birth could be in the astonishing range of a hundred dollars.
+With an additional 26 years to compound, discounted lifetime health costs at birth could be in the astonishing range of a hundred dollars.
 Narrowing the scope to a bond with limited transferability might also help.
 In the long run, we can expect health costs to narrow down to the first and last years of life.
 Early recognition of this trend might reduce the cost of migrating to it.

-(Proposal #5)The linkage of Health Savings Accounts to a high-deductible insurance creates a logical division of payments, into using bank debit cards to pay only outpatient costs, but the high-deductible insurance to pay only inpatient costs, especially where pre-payment can be based on diagnosis.
+(Proposal #5)The linkage of Health Savings Accounts to high-deductible insurance creates a logical division of payments, into using bank debit cards to pay only outpatient costs, but the high-deductible insurance to pay only inpatient costs, especially where pre-payment can be based on a diagnosis.
 Since hospitals may well differ, this matter should be clarified in regulations.
 There is also the problem of emergency room payments, which are often switched to inpatient costs if the accident victim is later admitted to the hospital.
 Remarkably, this often lowers the payment.

-One of the great muddles of present healthcare payment, is the translation of Diagnosis-Related Groups (DRG) into indemnity equivalents.
+One of the great muddles of present healthcare payment is the translation of Diagnosis-Related Groups (DRG) into indemnity equivalents.
 The present tendency to collapse many medically unrelated disorders into the same "diagnosis-related" code, should be reversed.
 The DRG code should be completely revised, utilizing the SNOMED code rather than ICDA, then reconnecting them to indemnity equivalents.
-At the very least, this would reduce the number of "all other" diagnoses, which are not diagnoses at all.
-It is suggested that each basic DRG payment should be uniform nationwide, but subsequently adjusted to the individual institution, through audited direct and indirect overhead supplements.
+At the very least, this would reduce the number of "all other" diagnoses, which are not diagnosed at all.
+It is suggested that each basic DRG payment should be uniform nationwide but subsequently adjusted to the individual institution, through audited direct and indirect overhead supplements.
 This might reduce the reluctance to post base prices on the Internet for competitive reasons, thus expanding their detail without significant cost, and facilitating prompt "pre-payment".

 (Proposal #6) Add some stripped-down Catastrophic Plans to the "Metals" Plans of ACA.
-For mysterious reasons, Catastrophic health insurance is one of the options for the Affordable Care Act, but is limited to persons under the age of 30, unless they are hardship cases.
-There may be some conflict between the authors of the legislation and the authors of the regulation, which will require Supreme Court interpretation of the intent of Congress.
-To use even the cheapest plan available, the Bronze Plan, adds considerable premium expense, and therefore reduces the amount available for producing investment income.
+For mysterious reasons, Catastrophic health insurance is one of the options for the Affordable Care Act but is limited to persons under the age of 30, unless they are hardship cases.
+There may be some conflict between the authors of the legislation and the authors of the regulation, which will require the Supreme Court interpretation of the intent of Congress.
+To use even the cheapest plan available, the Bronze Plan, adds considerable premium expense and therefore reduces the amount available for producing investment income.
 At one time, $25,000 deductible policies were available for a $100 annual premium, although that was decades ago.
 Nevertheless, they illustrate the principle that the higher the deductible, the lower the premium can be.
 That intention may be in conflict with some other intention.